-1. When someone rejects me and the relationship I have shared with them by breaking up with me, I will register this red flag, step back, and not attempt to change their mind.
+1. When someone rejects me and the relationship we shared by breaking up with me, I will register this red flag, step back, and not attempt to change their mind.

-I know you’re thinking ‘I should fight for my relationship’ but the trouble is that from the moment someone utters the words that they want to breakup, you pushing to keep something that they don’t want is like negotiating your way back into their affections and their life.
+I know you’re thinking ‘I should fight for my relationship’ but the trouble is that from the moment someone utters the words that they want to break up, you pushing to keep something that they don’t want is like attempting to negotiate your way back into their affections and their life.

-I know you feel invested in the other person and may feel scandalised by the idea of just ‘giving up’ or ‘throwing it away’ but here’s the problem: someone else has already given up and thrown it away.
+I know you feel invested in your ex and may feel scandalised by the idea of just ‘giving up’ or ‘throwing it away’ but here’s the problem: someone else has already given up and thrown it away.

 This is where you have to have some pride.
-Respect their decision in the first instance even if you want to wrap yourself around their ankles, because if you try to persuade them out of their decision, you’ll remove your dignity and disrespect their wishes.
-Trust me when I say that you don’t know better – you and they are not the same person.
+Respect their decision in the first instance even if you want to wrap yourself around their ankles, because if you try to persuade him/her out of their decision, you’ll remove your dignity and disrespect their wishes.
+You don’t know better – you and they are not the same person.

 If you are going to even contemplate salvaging the relationship, it must be when enough time and space has passed for both parties to have properly evaluated their feelings and their perceived reasons for why the relationship broke down.
-Only time and space will accomplish this – don’t badger them.
+Only time and space will accomplish this.
+Don’t badger your ex.

 And this is the kicker: If you keep trying to orchestrate your relationship and force it back together and steer them around to your way of thinking and basically continue to meddle in the order of things instead of letting things be and letting them create their own action, you will never be able to have confidence that they’re in the relationship because they want to be.
 You don’t need anyone there under ‘duress’.